 Vehicle Code 23612 (a) A person who drives a motor vehicle is deemed to have given his or her consent to chemical testing of his or her blood or breath for the purpose of determining the alcoholic content of his or her blood, if lawfully arrested for an offense allegedly committed in violation of Section 23140, 23152, or 23153.

-THE LAW: California Vehicle Code Section 23612 makes it clear that a person who drives a motor vehicle have to submit to a chemical test of his blood or breath after being lawfully arrested for a DUI.
-A driver who is arrested for a DUI in Los Angeles, can choose either breath test or a blood test, but, when one test is not available, the driver has to submit to the remaining available test.
-Only people who are either afflicted by hemophilia or take anticoagulant medication under the direction of a doctor for a heart condition are exempted from the blood test.
+THE LAW: California Vehicle Code Section 23612 requires that submission to a chemical test of blood or breath after a lawful arrested for a DUI.
+If you are arrested for a DUI in Los Angeles, you can choose either a breath test or a blood test, but if one test is not available, you have to submit to the remaining available test.
+If you are either afflicted by hemophilia or take anticoagulant medication under the direction of a doctor for a heart condition, you are exempted from the blood test.
 (California Vehicle Code Sections 23612(b) -(c)).
 However, if you have hemophilia or a heart condition, you will be required to submit to a breath test.
-Further, if both blood and breath tests are not available, the driver have to submit to a urine test (CVC 23612(d)).
-That affect all people, including those with listed medical conditions.
+If both blood and breath tests are not available, the driver has to submit to a urine test (CVC 23612(d)).
+That affects all people, including those with listed medical conditions.

-California State Legislature passed laws penalizing refusals to submit to chemical tests – they decided not to permit any driving for up to 3 years.
+When the California State Legislature passed the laws penalizing refusals to submit to chemical tests – they decided not to permit any driving for up to 3 years.
 Los Angels DUI attorney has lots of experience arguing with the DMV and the court and proving to them that there was no refusal or that you were entitled to refuse a chemical test.
-If you refused to submit to a chemical test (after being lawfully arrested for a DUI and told of the consequences), he or she will likely face one-year license revocation by the DMV if this is the first refusal.
-Subsequent refusal to submit to a chemical test during a second or a third DUI will result in a two or three years license revocation.
+If you refused to submit to a chemical test (after being lawfully arrested for a DUI and told of the consequences), you are likely to face a one-year license suspension by the DMV even if this is the first DUI.
+A refusal to submit to a chemical test during a second or a third DUI will result in a two or three years license revocation.
 No driver license restriction is allowed after a refusal.
-If the refusals to submit to chemical tests is plead and proven in a criminal court, Los Angels DUI defendant must be sentenced to 48 hours in the county jail in addition to any other jail sentenced mandated by law.
-For example, a first offense DUI conviction does not require any jail time, but a first offense DUI conviction with “a refusal”, requires 48 hours of jail.
+If the refusals to submit to a chemical test is plead and proven in a criminal court, Los Angels DUI defendant must be sentenced to an additional 48 hours in the county jail in addition to any other jail sentenced required by the law.
+For example, a first offense DUI conviction does not require any jail time, but a first offense DUI conviction with “a refusal”, will be given 48 hours in jail.

 But don’t worry!
-Our Los Angeles DUI Lawyer prefers refusal cases to non-refusal cases for criminal prosecution because often in refusal cases police has less evidence of alcohol impairment and therefore it is easier to defend.
-Ironically, although California penalizes refusals to submit to chemical tests, federal law recognizes constitutional rights to refusal police investigations and therefore not strict on refusals because many constitutional grounds allow refusals – for example, a refusal to answer police questions based on the right not incriminate himself.
-Chemical tests that a prosecutor wants to introduce at a trial, should only be introduced if the blood/breath sample was taken in compliance with 4th amendment to the US Constitution.
+Our Los Angeles DUI Lawyers prefer refusal cases to non-refusal cases for criminal prosecution because often in refusal cases police have less evidence of alcohol impairment and therefore it is easier to defend.
+Ironically, although California penalizes refusals to submit to chemical tests, federal law recognizes constitutional rights to refusal police investigations and therefore not strict on refusals.
+For example, you can not be punished to refuse to answer police questions based on the constitutional right not to incriminate himself.
+Blood tests that the DA wants to introduce at a trial, should only be introduced if the blood/breath sample was taken in compliance with the 4th amendment to the US Constitution.

-To prevent the prosecution from introducing chemical tests results, a “search and seizure” motion can be filed – requiring the prosecutor to meet its burden of proof – such as to find an exception to the warrantless seizure of blood.
+To prevent the prosecution from introducing the chemical test results, a “search and seizure” motion must be filed – requiring the prosecutor to meet its burden of proof – such as to find an exception to the warrantless seizure of blood.
 (See Missouri v.
 McNeely 133 S.Ct 1552).
-McNeely court stated that “compelled intrusion beneath the skin and into veins to obtain blood for use in a criminal investigation implicates most personal and deep-rooted expectation of privacy” and “…[s]earch warrants are ordinarily required for searches of dwellings…absent an emergency, no less could be required where intrusions into the human body are concerned…even when the search was conducted following a lawful arrest”.
-Yet, despite this strong Supreme Court language, California insists on the prosecution of refusals to submit to chemical tests.
-Los Angeles DUI lawyer can successfully litigate Los Angeles DUI through search and seizure motion based on the conflict between California and Federal law, arguing that Vehicle Code 23612 (a) violates federal law and the refusal should not be introduced as evidence of guilt.
+McNeely court held that “compelled intrusion beneath the skin and into veins to obtain blood for use in a criminal investigation implicates most personal and deep-rooted expectation of privacy” and “…[s]earch warrants are ordinarily required for searches of dwellings…absent an emergency, no less could be required where intrusions into the human body are concerned…even when the search was conducted following a lawful arrest”.
+Despite this United States Supreme Court language, California insists on the prosecution of refusals for a failure to submit to chemical tests.
+Los Angeles DUI lawyer will litigate your Los Angeles DUI through the Search and Seizure motions as based on the conflict between California and Federal law, arguing that Vehicle Code 23612 (a) violates federal law and the refusal should not be introduced as evidence of guilt.
 These motions are usually successful with blood tests are used (see below).

-For example, Los Angeles DUI lawyer can argue to the jury: “how can you find a defendant guilty of the refusal, when the Supreme Law of this land allows refusals”.
+Even at the jury trial, Los Angeles DUI lawyer can argue to the jury: “how can you find a defendant guilty of the refusal, when the Supreme Law of this land allows refusals”.
 If a person has an absolute Federal right not to incriminate himself and chose refusals to chemical tests, how can that be punished in State court?
-(Supreme Court in 1973 said that warrantless search of the person is reasonable only if it falls within a recognized exception (United States v.
+(Supreme Court in 1973 said that warrantless search of the person is reasonable only if it falls within a recognized exception (the United States v.
 Robinson, 414 U.S. 218, 224).
-This argument in conjunction with lack on evidence due to refusals to submit to chemical tests can be used by Los Angeles DUI lawyer to defend against a refusal DUI in Los Angeles.
+This argument in conjunction with the lack of evidence due to refusals to submit to chemical tests can be used by Los Angeles DUI lawyer to defend against a refusal DUI in Los Angeles.